 (4902.28)

 where TField is the duration of the field, TWUR-Sync is the duration of WUR-Sync field, as defined in Table 30-3 (Timing-related constants(11ba)).
-TWUR-Data is the duration of WUR-Data field, with TWUR-Data=Nsym X Tsym, where Nsym is the number of MC-OOK symbols in the WUR-Data field, as given in Equation (30-14).
+TWUR-Data is the duration of WUR-Data field, with TWUR-Data=Nsym X Tsym, where Nsym is the number of WUR OOK symbols in the WUR-Data field, as given in Equation (30-14).

 The duration of different fields of the WUR Basic PPDU are provided in Table 30-3 (Timing-related constants(11ba)).